nikolai-manzhos/kmp-explorer/README.md

 # Development

-You can build the plugin by running `make build` and run all tests using `make test`.
+You can build the plugin by running `make assemble` and execute all tests using `make test`.